nasa/bplib/README.md

 ![Figure 1](doc/bp_api_architecture.png "BP Library API (Architecture)")

-Bplib is written in "vanilla C" and is intended to be linked in as either a shared or static library into an application with an ABI for reading/writing application data and reading/writing bundles.
+Bplib is written in "vanilla C" and is intended to be linked in as either a shared or static library into an application with an API for reading/writing application data and reading/writing bundles.

 Conceptually, the library is meant to exist inside a board support package for an operating system and be presented to the application as a service.
-In such a design only the interface to reading/writing data would be provided to the application, and the interface for reading/writing bundles would be kept inside the board support package.
-This use case would look a lot like a typical socket application where a bundle channel (socket) is opened, data is read/written to/from it, and then at some later time the channel is closed.
+In such a design only the interface for reading/writing data would be provided to the application, and the interface for reading/writing bundles would be kept inside the board support package.
+This use case would look a lot like a typical socket application where a bundle channel (socket) is opened, data is read/written, and then at some later time the channel is closed.
 Underneath the operating system (via the board support packet) would take care of sending and receiving the bundles.

-In order to support bplib being used directly by the application, both the data and the bundle interfaces are provided in the ABI.
+In order to support bplib being used directly by the application, both the data and the bundle interfaces are provided in the API.
 In these cases, the application is also responsible for sending and receiving the bundles.

-An example applicatino design that manages both the data and bundle interfaces could look as follows:
+An example application design that manages both the data and bundle interfaces could look as follows:
-1. A __bundle reader__ thread that receives bundles from a convergence layer and calls bplib to _processes_ them
+1. A __bundle reader__ thread that receives bundles from a convergence layer and calls bplib to _process_ them
 2. A __data writer__ thread that _accepts_ application data from bplib
 3. A __bundle writer__ thread that _loads_ bundles from bplib and sends bundles over a convergence layer
 4. A __data reader__ thread that _stores_ application data to bplib

 The stream of bundles received by the application is handled by the bundle reader and data writer threads.
 The __bundle reader__ uses the `bplib_process` function to pass bundles read from the convergence layer into the library.
 If those bundles contain payload data bound for the application, that data is pulled out of the bundles and queued in storage until the __data writer__ thread calls the `bplib_accept` function to dequeue the data out of storage and write it to the application.

-Conversely, the stream of bundles sent by the application is handled by the data reader and bundler writer threasd.
+Conversely, the stream of bundles sent by the application is handled by the data reader and bundler writer threads.
 The __data reader__ thread calls `bplib_store` to pass data from the application into the library to be bundled.
 Those bundles are queued in storage until the __bundle writer__ threads calls the `bplib_load` function to dequeue them out of storage and write them to the convergence layer.

 ----------------------------------------------------------------------
 ## 3. Build with Make